Anvil-28/Getting-and-Cleaning-Data/README.md

 1. README.md (the current file) explains the content of each file

-2. CodeBook.md is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data (an overview is outlined above under the run\_analysis.R description)
+2. CodeBook.md is a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data

 3.  the tidyData.txt is a tidy data set that has the mean and standard deviation for each measurments with the subject ID and the activities performed